ERP API integration: definition, examples, tools, and more

 This begs the question: What are some ways to integrate ERP systems with your product?

-We’ll tackle this question, but before we do, let’s define ERP integrations within the context of using application programming interfaces (APIs).
+We’ll tackle this question, but before we do, let’s define ERP integrations both within and beyond the context of using application programming interfaces (APIs).

 {{blog-cta-100+}}